Your host for BronzeAgeHoards.com

 Marie is assisting Dana with the conservation work on the Boughton Malherbe hoard.

 Marie trained in conservation in 2006.
 She was an ICON (Institute of Conservation) intern in historical metals (EURA conservation, Ironbridge) and in conservation of Archaeology and Anthropology collections (Marischall Museum, Aberdeen).
-She has worked with Dana Goodburn Brown as an Archaeological Conservation Assistant since 2007.
-Since 2019 she also works as an Exhibitions and Collection care technician for the Victoria and Albert Museum.
+She has worked with Dana Goodburn Brown as an Archaeological Conservation Assistant since 2007 and now has a collections care role at The British Museum.

 Marie has carried out conservation work and finds assistant roles on a variety of projects in the UK and Middle East including collections survey, hands-on lab-based conservation, as well as on-site conservation and block-lifting at Sir Bani Yas island.
 This work covers all types of archaeological materials (metals, mummies, skeletons, ceramics…) and diverse projects: from the Royal Armouries in Hampton Court Palace to Anthony Gormley’s sculptures.